Imagine you want to share dinner with some close friends. You can choose between preparing a meal at home, or meeting at a well-known restaurant.

 No matter, your chef is sure you can have exactly what you want, no problems.
 So you spend a few days looking at the options and decide to go with something perfect for what you need.
 And chef goes off to the supermarket to get the extras, and then back to the kitchen for a few hours of hard work.
 And bonus, you get a supply of frozen meals.
 Hooray!!

 The meal is fine and after it’s done you say goodbye to the chef and get on with having the same meal every night for the next month.
 But hey, something goes wrong with that report – oops, meal – and so you call the chef to come over to fix it and to tweak it up a bit while they’re there.
 Maybe add another side.

 But they’re busy on another assignment for the next few months so you need someone else to come and fix it.
 You find someone and sadly when they look at the recipe they find that the original chef ran out of time and ingredients so took some, let’s just say, ‘shortcuts’.
 String and tape holding your prized recipe together.
 Which you’ve been eating for a month and worse, sharing with your family!
 Can be fixed but better to start again and don’t forget to throw out the rest of the frozen meals.

 Sound familiar?
 Now consider this, you’re not doing this for a meal.
 You’re doing this for a key part of one of your critical business systems.
 That manages access to your core business information – privacy, confidentiality, compliance and all that.
 To many that’s not the most exciting thing but it’s the sort of thing lawyers love to poke holes in.

 So why would you take risks with it?
-Maybe you would for a bowl of cereal but Content Server is not a bowl of cereal, it’s a grand banquet held every day of the month, month after month, year after year.
+Maybe you would for a bowl of cereal but Content Suite is not a bowl of cereal, it’s a grand banquet held every day of the month, month after month, year after year.
 Save yourself the pain and don’t take risks, don’t try to re-invent the wheel.
 Take the proven road, use the proven product.